On the structure of complete k\"ahlerian manifolds furnished with closed conformal vector fields: Deforming k ahlerian metrics

+\begin{example} Let $(N^{n-1},J_N,g_N)$ be a k\"ahlerian manifold (of complex dimension $n-1$) and $\mathbb T$ be a flat torus with its standard quasi-complex structure.
+If $M^n=N\times\mathbb T$ is furnished with the product quasi-complex structure and the product metric, then $M^n$ is a k\"ahlerian manifold.
+Moreover, if $\mathbb T$ is the quotient of the lattice $\mathcal L$ in $\mathbb R^2$ and $Z$ stands for the canonical vector field along one of the directions of the lattice, then $Z$ induces a parallel (hence, closed conformal) vector field on $\mathbb T$, which can be lifted to a parallel vector field on $M$. \end{example}

-In this section (cf. Theorem \ref{thm:holomorphic sectional curvature of g tilde}), we relate the holomorphic sectional curvatures of $(M,J,g)$ and $(M,J,\tilde g)$.
-To this end, we need first to relate the corresponding Levi-Civita connections, and we do so in the coming result, whose proof can be found in Section \ref{section:some proofs}.
-Along this section, we write $|\xi|^2$ for $g(\xi,\xi)$.
+We now relate the holomorphic sectional curvatures of $(M,J,g)$ and $(M,J,\tilde g)$.
+To this end, we need first to relate the corresponding Levi-Civita connections, and we do so in the coming result.
+Along the rest of this section, we write $|\xi|^2$ for $g(\xi,\xi)$.